Ramsar Sites in India: Map, State-wise List & Key Facts 2026

 • Chilika Lake (Odisha) and Keoladeo National Park (Rajasthan), both designated in 1981, are the oldest Ramsar Sites in India.

-• With the above additions, both Sikkim and Jharkhand got their first inclusion in the Ramsar sites list.
+• With the above additions, Chhattisgarh, Sikkim and Jharkhand got their first inclusion in the Ramsar sites list.

 Picture of Subodh Sharma